 The subject site is serviced by the Broward County Office of Environmental Services (BCOES).
 The North Regional Wastewater Treatment Plant (NRWWTP) provides sanitary sewer service to the subject site.
 Final engineering plans that specify the improvements required to connect to NRWWTP are subject to approval by the City and will be submitted following final site plan approval by the Planning and Zoning Board.
-A schematic engineering plan that depicts the sewer connection points and a preliminary layout of the sewer lines serving the site is provided as EXHIBIT M.L.
-There is an existing sewer main located on the northeast corner of the adjacent gas station site that can serve this development.
-The exact locations, size and service points will be determined at the time of site plan approval No sewer lateral line servicing the restaurant site will be longer than 150-feet.
+A schematic engineering plan that depicts the sewer connection points and a preliminary layout of the sewer lines serving the_site is provided as EXHIBIT M. There is an existing sewer main located on the northeast corner of the adjacent gas station site that can serve this development.
+The exact locations, size and service points will be determined at the time of site plan approval.